Sonny Bosz

 Sonny Bosz (born 17 July 1990 in France) is a Dutch retired footballer, who could play alternatively as defender or midfielder.

 Career

 Bosz started his career with Go Ahead Eagles.

 In 2014, he signed for AGOVV Apeldoorn.

+He was named main scout at RKC in 2024 after working as a scout for Ajax and Vitesse.

+Personal life

+Bosz is a son of manager and former international player Peter Bosz.